aydnzn/aydnzn/README.md

 <h2 align="left">Hi 👋!
 My name is Aydin and I'm an electrical & electronic engineering grad from Çanakkale,TR, currently based in Munich, DE.</h2>

+# Hello there! 👋

+I'm Aydin, an Electrical & Electronic Engineering graduate from Çanakkale, Turkey, currently exploring the tech realm in Munich, Germany.

 ###

 <div align="center">